 Ref: Onshape!
 A View from the Clouds

-Soon all companies will have access to this package.
-You will walk in the door, sit down at a computer and start working.
+You will walk in the door, sit down at a computer and start working with a very short learning curve.
 You will be hired for your engineering knowledge not your "3D CAD" experience.
 This may open the door to more telecommuting.

 Ref: All About Telecommuting